 Preparations made from fermented manure, minerals and herbs are used to help to restore and harmonize the vital life forces of the farm and to enhance the nutrition, quality and flavour of the food grown.
 Biodynamic farmers also recognise and strive to work with the subtle influences of the wider cosmos upon soil, plant and animal health.

-Biodynamic initiatives seek to embody the ‘triple bottom line’ approaches of ecological, social and economic well-being, which were taken from Steiner’s insights into social and economic life, as well as agriculture (Biodynamic Association USA website).
+Biodynamic initiatives seek to embody the ‘triple bottom line’ approaches of ecological, social and economic well-being, which were taken from Steiner’s insights into social and economic life, as well as agriculture.
 The biodynamic approach is not just a holistic agricultural system, but also a potent movement for new thinking and practices in all aspects of life connected to food, agriculture and people.